inf112-v21/G4-team1/README.md

 * Open it in your editor
 * Run Main.java
 * To play multiplayer, have other people do the same, and you will automatically connect to eachother
-* When everyone is in, press Enter to start (currently not working)
+* When everyone is in, the server-client presses enter to start the game for everyone (server-client has ID 1 in console)
 * To play a card write the corresponding number (1-9)
 * when every player has played 5 cards, they will be executed